Furniture and Furnishings

 — Sotheby's (@Sothebys) October 10, 2022

 The almost square back with the top rail in the form of a yoke or of an official's hat is the guanmaoyi.
-A set of four folding armless chairs was sold for £ 5.3M including premium by Bonhams on November 9, 2017 over a lower estimate of £ 150K.
-A pair with arms was sold by Sotheby's on March 23, 2011 for $ 2.77M including premium over a lower estimate of $ 200K.
+A pair with arms was sold by Sotheby's on March 23, 2011 for $ 2.77M from a lower estimate of $ 200K.

 The quanyi, designating a chair with a circular back, is also known as the horseshoe-back armchair.
 The best craftsmen round the circle by reducing the number of elements of the crest rail, obtaining a rigidity which also makes it possible to optimize the stretchers.
 Despite an apparent lightness, their seats are strong.

 On March 17, 2015, Christie's dispersed the Ellsworth collection.
 The bidders recognized the best qualities of a quanyi in the group of four that constituted the lot 41.
 Moreover the other two pairs that would make it possible to constitute a set of eight were identified in the catalog.
-Lot 41 was sold for $ 9.7M including premium over a lower estimate of $ 800K.
+That set was sold for $ 9.7M from a lower estimate of $ 800K.

 Another homogeneous set of four quanyi in huanghuali from the Ming period passed at Christie's on September 13, 2019, lot 878, from a lower estimate of $ 800K.